akshaytilekar7/ExpensesTrackers/README.md

 # EXPENSE TRACKER

 ## Tracke you expense easily
-## Report for montlhy and yealry overview
+## Report for monthly and yealry overview
 ## Filter out Record for analysis
 ## Easily drill down your expenditure and analysis on the same
 ## Export to excel functionality